kubernetes/enhancements/keps/sig-testing/5468-invariant-testing/README.md

 No invariant tests may roll up to the general test owners.
 There is precedent in documenting featuregate and metrics owners.

+Similarly, the associated SIG(s) must be registered, for use in tagged related issues.

 A shared system will be introduced to the e2e framework to enable this form of testing.